Soho-District/how-to-learn/README.md

-# Научиться учиться
+# How to learn

-## Проект написан в учебных целях. Используется html, css.
+## The project was written for educational purposes.
+Used html, css.

-### Планы по доработке проекта
+### Plans for finalizing the project

-- подключить другие шрифты, c помощью @import
+- include other fonts using @import
-- добавить любимые образовательные видео, c помощью iframe
+- add educational videos using "iframe"
-- Созадть дизайн и написать форму, через которую пользователи смогут отправить вам комментарий, с помощью html/css/js.
+- Design and write a form through which users can send you a comment using html/css/js